ttulka/grunt-aws-lambda-package/README.md

 ### lambda_package

-This task generates a lambda package including npm dependencies using the default npm install functionality.
+This task generates a zip package including npm dependencies using the default `npm install --production` functionality.

 In your project's Gruntfile, add a section named `lambda_package` to the data object passed into `grunt.initConfig()`.